List of people banned from Major League Baseball: History

+In 1991, the National Baseball Hall of Fame and Museum voted to bar banned players from induction.

 By the 21st century, the use of performance enhancing drugs had replaced the possible influence of gambling as the greatest perceived threat to the integrity of the game.
 Subsequently, both the Commissioner of Baseball and the Major League Baseball Players Association came under intense pressure from fans, owners, current and former players, team officials, and the United States Congress to take decisive action against PED use in baseball.
 In 2005, as a result of the findings of the Mitchell Report, the owners and the MLBPA reached a new Basic Agreement which stipulated that multiple violations of the overhauled Major League Baseball drug policy would result in a lifetime ban.

+On September 30, 2024, at the age of 83, Pete Rose became the first player to die while still ineligible after being banned by one of Landis' successors.
+Rose's permanent ban remains among the most bitterly debated of any imposed after Landis' tenure: while Rose eventually admitted to betting on his team (which under the rules then and now in force are grounds for permanent ineligibility), his supporters argue that a lifetime ban was unjust due to a lack of conclusive evidence that his gambling directly affected the outcome of any games, and also due to modern society's more relaxed attitude towards gambling.

+On May 13, 2025, Commissioner Rob Manfred modified the lifetime ineligibility so that it would expire upon the banned person's death.
+In a letter addressing this policy change, Manfred stated that "a deceased individual cannot compromise the integrity of the game," and that the purposes of the rule instituting the policy are only relevant when a banned figure is alive.
+Manfred also acknowledged that political pressure from United States President Donald Trump was an influencing factor towards the rule change, as Trump had previously showed his support for Pete Rose's inclusion into the Hall of Fame, announcing on February 28 he would be issuing a posthumous pardon and criticizing MLB and the Baseball Writers' Association of America (BBWAA) on the ban and exclusion.